 Folk & Traditional Arts includes artistic expressions grounded in a common ethnic heritage, shared language, religion or occupation.
 These are artistic traditions passed on from generation to generation, often within families and communities and from master to apprentice, through observation, oral transmission, and practice.

-Historical, Critical or Theoretical Approaches to the Arts includes work that reflects upon and analyzes creative processes and/or specific works, such as a performance, exhibit, or piece of art.
+Historical, Critical, and/or Theoretical Approaches to the Arts includes work that reflects upon and analyzes creative processes and/or specific works, such as a performance, exhibit, or piece of art.

 History or Social Sciences includes research, study, and writing in the areas of human social, political or cultural development, civics, and work that shares historical or social sciences information or activities with the community.

-Languages, Linguistics, and/or Literary Analysis includes the study and/or analysis of how we communicate and how our ideas and thoughts are expressed and interpreted, and the study or analysis of a specific aspect or work of literature.
+Languages, Linguistics, and/or Literary Arts includes the study and/or analysis of how we communicate and how our ideas and thoughts are expressed and interpreted, and the study or analysis of a specific aspect or work of literature.

 Media Arts includes electronic, technology-based work suited to mass media communication and presentation used within an artistic medium.
 Any genre in film, video, audio, or computer-based art production and/or distribution is included, and a selected component of a long-term project will be considered if it meets the other requirements of the grant guidelines.

 Music includes the performance, creation, recording, and distribution of original music from any genre, or of historically recognized musical compositions and/or styles.

 Philosophy, Ethics, and/or Comparative Religion includes research and/or study of theories about the purpose of life, how moral and ethical standards arise in society, and the reasons for our thoughts and actions.